 Flags to Half-Staff for the 3,000 Daily Pre-Born Victims of Abortion

-We call it a national tragedy and we fly the American flag at half-staff (or with a black mourning ribbon on a short flagpole).
+A: We call it a national tragedy and we fly the American flag at half-staff in response (or with a black mourning ribbon on a short flagpole).

-We should call it a daily national tragedy and fly the American flag at half-staff (or with a black mourning ribbon on a short flagpole).
+A: We ought to call it a daily national tragedy and fly the American flag at half-staff in response (or with a black mourning ribbon on a short flagpole).

 Born and pre-born humans are of equal value and have equal human rights that need to be enshrined into federal law.
 It is hypocrisy for us to call it a national tragedy when 3,000 innocent born humans are killed and to fly the American flag at half-staff in response, but then fail to do so when 3,000 innocent pre-born humans are killed.

 When we do not treat pre-born and born humans as equal, we are part of the problem.
 Pre-born children are not protected by our laws and 60 million pre-born children have been killed by abortion since 1973.
 Let’s be part of the solution by acting in accordance with the truth that pre-born humans and born humans are of equal value.